From Forecast to Action with the HALIRO Pilot

 Sales leadership defines quarterly objectives based on predictive models.
 Without an operational translation mechanism, these objectives remain abstract for field sales representatives.

 The Pilot establishes a direct correspondence between macro targets and micro actions.
-A 15% growth objective translates into additional calls to make, deals to accelerate, or accounts to reactivate.
+A growth objective translates into concrete actions: accounts to reactivate, deals to accelerate, or risks to address.

 How the Pilot works: key stages